Contractor deemed an employee of “client” and loses his right to own source code IP

 This case is a useful reminder that these types of arrangements, where an individual provides their services through a personal service company or otherwise as a contractor, are vulnerable to challenge and that other important matters beyond tax and employment rights, so IP ownership arrangements in this case, can be called into question.

 Perhaps one of the key lessons from this case is to ensure that the parties consider intellectual property rights at the outset and deal with them in their contract through appropriate assignments or licences.
-Otherwise, they find themselves involved in costly litigation.
+Otherwise, they risk finding themselves involved in costly litigation.

 The articles published on this website, current at the date of publication, are for reference purposes only.
 They do not constitute legal advice and should not be relied upon as such.
 Specific legal advice about your own circumstances should always be sought separately before taking any action.